jbrown-heroku/release-phase-demo/README.md

 1. Add and commit new model and migration files
   `git add migrations models`
   `git commit -m 'Add Post model'`
-1. Show `release` line in Procfile.
+1. Add `release` line in Procfile.
 This is what executes the migration after build but before deploy.
 1. Deploy and show CLI ouput (not split screen).
   `git push heroku master`
 1. When build and deploy are finished, open staging app (which shows new DB structure created by our migration)